Factbox: Who will Trump pick to lead the Federal Reserve?

 * As a current Fed member identified with the more centrist wing of the Republican Party, may not provide enough of a change if Trump decides to replace Yellen

-* Expertise is less in formal economics and more in markets and financial regulation, which may seem too much of an overlap with the incoming vice chair for supervision, Randal Quarles
+* Expertise is less in formal economics and more in markets and financial regulation, which may seem too much of an overlap with the new vice chair for supervision, Randal Quarles

 Kevin Warsh, 47, Visiting Fellow at Stanford University’s Hoover Institution